assaf/zombie/README.md

       })
       .then(done);

-Rejection may not be fun, but you've got to handle it.
+Rejection may not be fun, but you've got to deal with it.

-If a promise gets rejected with an error, that rejection will travel down the chain, so you only need to handle it at the very end.
-The examples we started with do that by calling `then` with the same callback for both resolved and rejected promises.
+When a promise gets rejected, that rejection travels down the chain, so you only need to catch it at the very end.
+The examples we started with do that by calling `then` with the same callback for handling the resolved and rejected cases.

-If your test case expects an error to happen and must fail only if an error doesn't happen, write it like this:
+If your test case expects an error to happen, write it like this:

     browser
       .visit("/promises")